Walbran Valley old-growth logging protests: Contempt proceedings

+Injunction extension

+The injunction had been set to expire on September 13, 2026.
+In a ruling delivered in late August 2026, Justice H. William Veenstra extended it to January 31, 2028, citing the "seasonal nature of the work" carried out by the company and its contractors and finding winter a more appropriate time than the height of the work season for any review of the order.
+Veenstra found uncontested evidence of continuing significant interference with Tsawak-qin's operations and a substantial increase in safety concerns, particularly the evidence of tree spiking, and concluded that the company continued to suffer irreparable harm.
+He found that protesters had adopted "evolving blockade techniques and tactics" that were steadily more difficult to address.
+The ruling recorded the company's claim of more than $3 million in lost revenue over the previous year, along with spending on damaged equipment, the risk of reduced cut approvals, and an inability to properly winterize roads.
+It also noted that the RCMP made at least 14 arrests for breaching the injunction in 2025, and none in 2026.

 First Nations perspectives

 Pacheedaht First Nation leadership

 The cut blocks in the Walbran Valley are located on Pacheedaht First Nation territory.
 A statement from Pacheedaht Chief Arliss Daniels posted on Tsawak-qin's website called the blockade "an unlawful obstruction" and stated: "Blockaders must immediately vacate the area.
 Our lands are not to be misused or disrespected under any circumstances."
+In September 2025, five southern Nuu-chah-nulth nations- the Ditidaht, Hupacasath, Huu-ay-aht, Tseshaht and Uchucklesaht- issued a statement of "unequivocal support" for Pacheedaht.

 Huu-ay-aht First Nations

-Tsawak-qin Forestry Limited Partnership is a joint venture between Huu-ay-aht First Nations and Western Forest Products.
+Tsawak-qin Forestry Limited Partnership is a joint venture between Huu-ay-aht First Nations and Western Forest Products, with Western Forest Products as majority shareholder.
 The partnership holds logging rights in the area and initiated the injunction application.